kso512/install-check_mk-server/README.md

 ## Requirements

-If the server has a firewall enabled, it may need to be altered to allow incoming packets on TCP port 80 for the web access, and TCP port 514, and UDP ports 162 & 514.
+If the server has a firewall enabled, it may need to be altered to allow incoming packets on TCP port 80 for the web portal access, and TCP port 514, and UDP ports 162 & 514 for event console input.

 ## Role Variables